thewoodfish/samaritandb-contract-proto1/README.md

 For detailed usage instructions and more information about the contract, please refer to the inline comments within the code.

-For any questions or issues, please contact [Algorealm, Inc](https://www.algorealm.com/).
+For any questions or issues, please contact [Algorealm, Inc](hello@algorealm.org) or open a PR.

+Merci.